EnzymeFunctionInitiative/EST/docs/source/developer/documentation.rst

 Perl's standard documentation format is `POD
 <https://perldoc.perl.org/perlpod>_` which is not supported natively by Sphinx.
-However, POD documentation can be converted to other formats using commandline tools.
+However, POD documentation can be converted to other formats using commandline tools included in ``scripts/``.
 Sphinx does not assess the documentation coverage in Perl files.

 Usage
 ^^^^^